nchristiny/nchristiny.github.io/_posts/2016-01-13-what's-the-deal-with-closure.md

 Something to watch out for in JavaScript is this fact that excessive use of callback functions or closures will negatively impact processing speed and memory consumption.[^fn-mdn1] For this reason it is advisable to use an object's prototype for methods so that they are not reassigned every time an object gets created via closure.

 I love learning new (to me) underlying concepts and this fascinating concept of closure has many facets.
-If you spot any glaring errors or wish to give some feedback, please feel free to reach out to me on Twitter or shoot me an email.
+If you spot any glaring errors or wish to give some feedback, please feel free to shoot me an email.

 [^fn-wiki1]: [Definition of closure](https://en.wikipedia.org/wiki/Closure_(computer_programming)#cite_note-6)
 [^fn-wiki2]: [Closure and Lisp](https://en.wikipedia.org/wiki/Closure_(computer_programming)#cite_note-8)